Harris Hill Raceway: History

 Harris Hill Raceway was conceived as a local place to drive high-performance cars, responding to the lack of club-based tracks in Central Texas.
 The track was founded by Bo Rivers with his daughter Dacia and her spouse Eric Beverding.
 The track was paved in December 2007 and officially opened in June 2008.
-The track broadened its offerings to driver education, corporate events, and team programs in response to the recession, and gained sponsorship from Austin-area Mazda dealers.
+The track broadened its offerings to driver education, corporate events, and team programs in response to the Great Recession, and gained sponsorship from Austin-area Mazda dealers.
 The track had 200 members as of 2011.

 In summer 2020 the track re-paved the rough surface and brought the back section between turns 6 and 7 inward to allow construction of FM 110.

 The track includes a sports car club and a motorcycle club that each hold regular hours for members.
 Harris Hill also hosts H2R Challenge (Miata, 914, and Mustang classes), Longhorn Racing Academy (HPDE) and other driver training courses, SCCA's Track Night in America, ChampCar Endurance Series, and press events.